Finding Bigfoot: Episodes

 For the final night investigation, the team usually devises a unique plan to try to attract a Bigfoot, usually involving noise or light, by using boats on a lake, or silent electric ATVs.
-They also do wood knocks, which is believed to mimic a bigfoot's communication.
+They also do "wood knocks" or howls, which is believed to mimic a Bigfoot's communication.
 Night-vision technology and forward looking infrared (FLIR) cameras are used to document these investigations.
 They will then evaluate what they learned and announce their evaluations during the ending credits.
 Occasionally, they will show their trail cam pictures or DNA results following the credits/summary.

-In the third season, the team expanded their search from North America to investigate the Sasquatch phenomenon known as "Yowies" in Australia.
-Later in the season, they traveled to Indonesia searching for the "Orang Pendek", and to Vietnam to search for the "Wildman".
-In season four, the team traveled to China in search of the "Yeren", and Nepal in search of the "Yeti".
+In the third season, the team expanded their search to investigate other Bigfoot-like creatures such as the Yowie in Australia, Orang Pendek in Indonesia, and the Wildman in Vietnam.
+In season four, the team traveled to China in search of the Yeren and Nepal in search of the Yeti.
 In later seasons, the team traveled to other countries, including the United Kingdom and Brazil.

-Season 5 of Finding Bigfoot debuted on June 8, 2014, as opposed to November when the last two seasons started.

-On October 20, 2017, the Finding Bigfoot cast and crew revisited California to attend the 50th anniversary festival while filming the 100th and finale episode of the show.
-It aired on May 27, 2018 on Animal Planet.
-It was entitled "Return of the Legend".
+On October 20, 2017, the Finding Bigfoot cast and crew revisited California to attend the 50th anniversary festival of the Patterson-Gimlin film while filming the 100th and finale episode of the show.
+It aired on May 27, 2018 and was titled "Return of the Legend".

 On February 8, 2021, the series returned for a two-hour special entitled "Finding Bigfoot: The Search Continues."
-The special features the return of all four original cast members and focuses on utilizing new, advanced technologies to ultimately prove Bigfoot's existence.
-It was made available exclusively on the streaming service Discovery+..
+The special features the return of all four original cast members and focuses on utilizing new technologies.
+It was made available exclusively for the streaming service Discovery+.
 The special aired on Animal Planet for the first time on September 6, 2021.